 Write Without Stopping

-Simple and straightforward: write.
-Even if your handwriting is not beautiful, practice the stroke order.
-Write Hiragana, Katakana, simple sentences, kanji.
-This strengthens your visual and muscle memory, two key factors in learning.
+Simple and direct: write.
+Even if your handwriting is not pretty, practice the stroke order.
+Write Hiragana, Katakana, simple sentences, and kanji.
+It builds both your visual memory and your muscle memory, two key factors for learning.

 Translate Texts

-Take simple sentences in Portuguese and try to translate them into Japanese.
-Then, compare with reliable sources.
-This forces your brain to seek vocabulary, construct sentences, and think in the language.
+Take simple sentences in English and try to translate them into Japanese.
+Then compare your version with reliable sources.
+It forces your brain to dig for vocabulary, build sentences, and think in the language.

 Teach to Learn

-Don’t underestimate the power of teaching.
-Share what you learn with friends, social networks, study groups.
-By trying to explain, you solidify the content and discover what you really understood.
+Don't underestimate the power of teaching.
+Share what you learn with friends, on social media, or in study groups.
+The moment you try to explain something, you lock the content in and discover what you actually understood.

 Tips for Learning by Reading